 This test can also be used to look for very small amounts of leukaemia during treatment and at the end of treatment.

 Back to top

-Some people may have a headache afterwards.
+Some people may have a headache after a lumbar puncture.
 If this happens let your doctor know so that they can prescribe painkillers for you.
-You may need to lie flat for a few hours afterwards.
+Drinking plenty of fluids (three litres a day) for the next two days can help to reduce headaches.
 We have more information about having a lumbar puncture.

 You will have this blood test if a donor stem cell transplant may be a part of your treatment.

 Your tissue type is based on a group of proteins on the surface of your cells, called human leukocyte antigen markers (HLA markers).
 The immune system uses these markers to identify each cell in the body as one of its own.